 - A different flight option

-Remember to inquire with airline staff about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline staff about these things if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 Air Caraïbes Flight Delay Compensation

-Delays with flights from Air Caraïbes can be really annoying.
-However there’s a silver lining: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Flight delays from Air Caraïbes can be very frustrating.
+However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.

 Regulations in the UK and EU are in your favor.
-You could get up to €600 per person.
-What matters is when you land, not when you depart.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+You could be eligible for up to €600 per person.
+What is important is when you arrive, not when you depart.
+So monitor your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on your flight distance.
-A short flight won’t yield as much as a long one, even if they’re both delayed for the same duration.
+The amount you receive depends on how far you’re flying.
+A short flight won’t get you as much money as a long one, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |